SynapCell

 Improving Drug Discovery in Parkinson's Disease Using Brain Oscillations as Translational Biomarkers

-In this Poster, we investigate the use of aberrant cortical oscillations as translational biomarkers for Parkinson’s Disease Drug development and evaluate the effect of acute (L-Dopa, Apomorphine) and chronic (L-Dopa) treatments on both EEG oscillations and Abnormal Involuntary Movements (AIMs) in the 6-OHDA model.
+In this Poster, we investigate the use of aberrant cortical oscillations as translational biomarkers for Parkinson’s Disease Drug development.
+We evaluate the effect of acute (L-Dopa, Apomorphine) and chronic (L-Dopa) treatments on both EEG oscillations and Abnormal Involuntary Movements (AIMs) in the 6-OHDA model.

 DOWNLOAD